 Doctoral students must arrive by Aug.
 15 for orientation prior to commencement of the fall semester, and to begin their first research laboratory rotation.
 However, we strongly encourage students to begin their graduate career in early July (with full financial support) in order to get a head start on their laboratory experiences before their formal course work begins in the fall semester.

 International Student Admission

 International students who are either in, or coming to, the United States on student (F1) visas can only be granted graduate admission on a full-time basis.

 As noted above students whose native language is not English must demonstrate proficiency in English by submitting scores on the Test of English as a Foreign Language (TOEFL) before they can be considered for admission.

 This requirement may be waived with permission from the university dean for those international students who have a four-year degree from an accredited American college or university and who have studied oral and written English while a student in the American college or university.

-The minimum acceptable score on the TOEFL is 100 (Internet-based test), 250 (computer-based test) or 600 (paper test).
+The minimum acceptable score on the TOEFL is 100 (Internet-based test), IELTS is 7, and Duolingo is 120.
 In addition, all international students are required to carry student health insurance.

 Admission with Advanced Status